DrBake/100-days_of_python/README.md

 9. Day 9: Dictionaries, Nesting and the secret auction
 10. Day 10: Functions with Outputs
 11. Day 11: The Blackjack Capstone Project.
-12. Scope and Number Guessing Game
+12. Day 12: Scope and Number Guessing Game
+13. Day 13: Debugging - How to find and fix errors in your code